stencila/examples/elife-30274/README.md

 - the ability of our RMarkdown converter to create valid, semantic JATS

 - the ability of our execution engine and R execution context to handle the R code used

+It addresses the use case of a researcher who already uses RMarkdown and who wants to keep their work in that format as long as possible towards the final publication (i.e avoiding conversion to intermediate formats like `.docx` or `.pdf`)

 ### Steps